 Plate No 1, page 5 "William Arbuckle & Janet (Dyer)", Arbuckles of East Wawanosh by Doreen Menzies Arbuckle.

-Photo of "Grandmother and grandfather Arbuckle" contributed by Gary Arbuckle, photographed by R.T.
+Photo of "Grandmother and grandfather Arbuckle" contributed by Cori Hunt, Gary Arbuckle, and photographed by R.T.
 Dodd.

 Glasgow's Victorian Photographers, R.T.
 Dodd